charlydev1975/Eureka/README.md

 ### Testing

-68.8 % of code coverage is a huge lie.
-We are only testing 1 of the View models, the one that could break and make a mess in the app.
-We should also test the errors that can happen when we would not load the store / when there was an error saving, etc. We are only printing messages.
+68.8 % of code coverage is a bad guidance for testing.
+The tests should be written to test the places were the code can break the app.
+We are only testing 1 of the View models.
+We should also test the errors that can happen when we would not load the store / when there was an error saving, etc.

+### Error handling
+ We are only printing messages, which is really bad.
+We're not logging/showing messages, so the user has no idea if something goes wrong.

  ## My Code